-SIMI VALLEY, Calif. - In the waters off the Santa Barbara coast, scientific researchers are looking closely at shellfish clinging to rocks.
+SIMI VALLEY, Calif.
+(KABC) -- In the waters off the Santa Barbara coast, scientific researchers are looking closely at shellfish clinging to rocks.

 Wet adhesive is a topic that Santa Susana High School senior Kai Chorazewicz is passionate about after taking part in the University of Santa Barbara's research mentorship program over the summer.